 The most consistent milk

 Our dairy production team has a wealth of experience; drawing from expertise in milk science and as dairy technologists at world leading dairies.
-Morten Munchow, one of the founding partners of The Estate Diary, is a leading dairy scientist and consultant on the best dairy practices.
-Morten has published papers in the international dairy journal and has been involved in dairy projects acrross the globe.
+Morten Munchow, one of the founding partners of The Estate Dairy, is a leading dairy scientist and consultant on the best dairy practices.
+Morten has published papers in the international dairy journal and has been involved in dairy projects across the globe.

 With his vast skillset we use laboratory analysis to continually improve on and produce better milk for culinary professionals and consumers.
 Our work with Morten means assessing every process from the cow to the milk pitcher.
-Morten has five years extensive research in collaboration with the speciallity coffee association of europe on the complex content of milk and how it reacts with coffee.
+Morten has five years extensive research in collaboration with the specialty coffee association of Europe on the complex content of milk and how it reacts with coffee.

 Our milk will be released over time in different versions.
 Combining our industry knowledge and with Morten’s scientific input we can adapt a range of factors to best suit the needs of our customers.
 All of our milk is tested with a 50\50 ration of light to medium roasted espresso coffee from various London roasters.
 It is then steamed to a temperature of 50-70 degrees in the dairy just before processing on a Dualit steam arm.
 Each variable is precisely track and controlled before being passed for distribution.